particle-iot/spark-sdk-ios/README.md

 }
 ```

-#### Get a list of a specific device exposed functions and variables:
+#### List device exposed functions and variables
+Functions is just a list of names, variables is a dictionary in which keys are variable names and values are variable types:
 **Objective-C**
 ```objc
 NSDictionary *myDeviceVariables = myPhoton.variables;